 What May Change

 There is a direct link between interest rates and pension deficits.
 As interest rates rise pension deficits tend to fall.
-Interest rates rises also impact on the pension transfer values calculations.
+An Interest rates increase also impacts on the pension transfer values calculations.
 As interest rates rise pension transfer values also tend to fall.

 Any ‘all time high’ position is unlikely to last forever and pension transfer values have remained at a high point for several months.
 It is reasonable to assume that pension transfer values will fall back to historic levels although it is difficult to predict when that may be.